Sameerkash/Sameerkash/README.md

 ## Hi there 👋

-I'm 4th year CSE Graduate currently exploring the amazing tools to build fullstack apps.
-Flutter Devloper Intern.
+ I'm the Developer Student Clubs Lead for DSC KSSEM, 4th year CSE Graduate and a Full Stack Flutter Devloper currently exploring the amazing tools to build fullstack apps
 Hoping to Contribute to amazing frameworks like flutter soon.
 Love Open Source, GSSoC '20 Campus Ambassdor.
 I have a few ambitious projects on my mind and hope to implement soon.

 ### Tech I work with